I'm Honey!

 6. Be Careful

+Careful planning is essential to avoid unexpected events.
 Although there are endless unexpected events that can happen, it is vital to take preliminary actions to avoid those.
 For example, try and live a healthy lifestyle!
 Make sure you are getting enough food and plenty of protein, fruits, and vegetables.
+You should begin making small changes to your routine to improve safety.
 If you can incorporate some light exercises such as walking or gardening, that will go a long way.
 Also, try and be as safe as you can when out and about.
 You never plan for a car accident, but it is always a possibility!
 If you are feeling tired, maybe avoid the roads and rest up a little before leaving.

 7. Emergency Kits

+Building up emergency supplies is important for emergency preparedness.
 Depending on where you live, natural disasters could be more expected than not.
 If you live in a tsunami or tornado area, it is smart to have an emergency kit or stash.
-You can keep canned goods, food, water bottles, and emergency aid in your basement if you live in tornado country.
+Examples of essential items to include are canned goods, food, water bottles, emergency aid, and toilet paper.
+Be sure to include items for kids, such as snacks, comfort items, or medications, to ensure their needs are met.
+Some supplies should also be kept in your cars for emergencies.
+Plan ahead and decide what to grab quickly in case you need to evacuate.
+You can keep these supplies in your basement if you live in tornado country.
 If you live in a more tropical area, it is recommended to keep some of these items in your car and maybe even some goggles!
 It may seem silly at the time, but if you are in a situation where you need to see it in the water, you will not regret it.
+Remember, emergency kits are not a substitute for long-term shelter solutions; shelter-in-place planning requires additional preparation.
+When using your emergency kit, follow a clear line of steps: assess the situation, grab your kit, and evacuate or shelter as needed.

 Make the Unexpected Easier on Yourself